Bunker/achter.be/content/blog/2015-05-19-raspberry-pi-scrapbook.md

 categories:
   - Uncategorized
 ---
-I&#8217;m trying to setup a sort of internet of things sensor network at home.
+I'm trying to setup a sort of internet of things sensor network at home.

-For this project I&#8217;m using raspberry pi and Arduino boards.
+For this project I'm using raspberry pi and Arduino boards.

-As I already had to start over, I&#8217;m going to use this post as a scrapbook:
+As I already had to start over, I'm going to use this post as a scrapbook:

 **Pi setup:**